areebquadri/MAQchat/README.md

-# Unichat Application
+# MAQchat

-with social authentication
+With social authentication using Firebase.